An Evening with the Accademia di Santa Cecilia in the Auditorium Parco Della Musica:

 Today the Accademia Nazionale di Santa Cecilia is housed in the magnificent Auditorium Parco della Musica in Rome designed by none other than architect Renzo Piano.
 Built on the grounds of the 1960 Summer Olympic Games, the Auditorium Parco Della Musica also incorporates ancient archaeological finds which were uncovered during construction.
 These can be viewed by the public.

 The Auditorium Parco della Musica is one of the largest music complexes in the world today.
 It comprises three music halls, of which the Sala Santa Cecilia (Santa Cecilia Hall) is the largest – its 3,400 square-metre space holds 2,800 seats.
 The Santa Cecilia Hall is said to be one of the most innovative concert halls in the world of music.
 It is specially designed for large orchestral and choral symphonic concerts and its ample stage comfortably holds both an orchestra and choir.
 Set in the centre and given its modular structure, it allows for perfect visibility and optimal acoustics.
-You can see world famous conductors at work with the Accademia Nazionale di Santa Cecilia orchestra and book concerts here.
+Book concerts here to see world famous conductors at work with the Accademia Nazionale di Santa Cecilia orchestra.

 The Auditorium Parco della Musica Rome is in Viale Pietro de Coubertin, near the Palazzetto dello Sport, off Viale Tiziano.
 It is in the Flaminio district of Rome, by the Villaggio Olimpico and can be easily reached by public transport: